 The man crossed the road while the herbalist remained.
-The moment he got home he shat himself.”
+The moment he got home he soiled himself.”
 Asorigya chuckled at the man’s stupidity.
 “He called his friend to come and treat him.
 But when the herbalist arrived, there was nothing he could do.

 ‘I advised you to avoid the wind,’ the herbalist said.
 ‘You refused and went in anyway.
 You will die because of that.’”

 Wind disorders were a part of ancient Greek medicine.
 Windy conditions can aggravate black bile imbalances and provoke a melancholic disposition.
 Greek medicine influenced contemporary medicine, and we can still find traces of Greek practices in our own folk healing methods.
 My favorite belief is the ancient miasma theory.
 It holds that some diseases, such as malaria, cholera, and even the plague, result from bad air or pollution that usually circulates at night.
 People thought this effluvium emanated from decaying organic matter and poor neighborhoods—places where the outcasts, the unwanted, and racial and cultural others lived.
 Miasmas explained why certain people got sick and others did not.
 Germ theory replaced it in the 1880s, but not without debate.
 The founder of modern nursing, Florence Nightingale, defended miasmas and dismissed the emerging germ and contagion theories.